-India’s massive population of 1.3 billion, ancient culture, and rapidly changing attitudes combine to create one of the world’s most fascinating destinations.
-But, just how safe is India for female travelers?
+India’s massive 1.3 billion population, an ancient culture, and rapidly changing attitudes combine to create one of the world’s most fascinating destinations.
+But, how safe is India for female travelers?

 India could well be one of the most rapidly-changing cultures on earth – and these changes are leading to tensions in society and confusion for visitors.
 Here are my strategies for safe travel, especially for solo women travelers.

 In 2005, when I first started traveling in India, the question of safety was not as topical as it is today.

 As a Canadian who had never traveled alone in a foreign country, I knew it wouldn’t be an easy place to travel around, but I was more worried about getting sick, feeling lonely, or just not being able to cope with the “heat and dust.”